-Weekly Workflow ~20 hours per week:
+Weekly Workflow ~40 hours per week:

 I am not emphasizing the time to scare people away from the course, but to be transparent about what is involved in being successful in a lab course.
 Lab courses involve a lot of work, often much more than lecture courses.
-Please schedule your time appropriately.
+Please schedule your time carefully.

-1. Pre-class/lab preparation ~4 hours per week (~2 hours per lab-day) - reviewing protocols, background information, watching the occasional video, Before-lab questions

-Check the course schedule and weekly modules on Canvas.
-Read the relevant background and protocols in the lab manual and consult the Lab Tasks for the day.
-Complete the Before Lab Questions on GradeScope.
+Pre-class/lab preparation ~2-3 hours per lab-day (watching lectures + pre-lab questions/prep) Check the course schedule and weekly modules on Canvas.
+Watch the video lectures.
+Read the relevant background and protocols in the lab manual and consult the Lab Tasks posted on Canvas.
+Complete the before lab work (What is Happening Today Assignments on GradeScope).
 Take notes in your lab notebook about what you will be doing that day, as well as any questions you have.

-2. Attend office hours ~30 minutes per lab-day
+2. Attend office hours ~1 hour per lab-day

-Although attendance is optional, it is highly recommended you attend to ensure you have a chance to ask any questions you have about the lab/course.
-If you don't have any questions you can still join and do your work in case questions arise.
+Although attendance is optional, it is highly recommend you attend to ensure you have a chance to ask any questions you have about the lab/course.

-3. Lab ~ 8 hours per week (2 x 3-hour 50-minute sessions scheduled).
+3. Lab ~ 16 hours per week (4 x 3-hour 50 minute sessions scheduled).